Anthony M. McClone

 Anthony M. McClone (January 6, 1876 – July 4, 1938) was an American politician and businessman.

+Early life and Career

-Born in the town of Deer Creek, Outagamie County, Wisconsin, McClone grew up on the family farm.
-He worked at Chelsea Lumber Company and then purchased a farm.
-He served on the town board and was chairman of the town board.
-In 1919, McClone served in the Wisconsin State Assembly and was a Republican.
+Born in the town of Deer Creek, Outagamie County, Wisconsin, McClone grew up on the family farme worked at Chelsea Lumber Company and then purchased a farm.
+He served on the town board and was chairman of the board at some point.

+In 1919, McClone served in the Wisconsin State Assembly as a Republican.
 In 1931, McClone moved to Appleton, Wisconsin and was a salesman for Four Wheel Drive Company.
 McClone died in Appleton, Wisconsin after a long illness.